glass of alcohol and pills on a table

 Hallucinogens and Alcohol: Altering the Altered Reality

+Can you mix shrooms and alcohol?
+Science says it’s not a good idea.
 The psychological effects of mixing hallucinogens and alcohol range from mildly uncomfortable to downright dangerous:

 • Greater risk of injury or death.
 Both alcohol and hallucinogens decrease our mental clarity, increase risk-taking, and alter our perception of reality.
 According to the United States Department of Transportation, about 37 people die in drunk driving accidents every day — that’s one every 39 minutes!
 Likewise, as many as 1 in 10 hallucinogen users report having driven under the influence, increasing the likelihood of fatal car accidents.

 The physical side of mixing hallucinogens and alcohol is also quite serious.
-Let’s take a look.
+Let’s take a look:

 • Harmful chemical interactions.
 Alcohol and hallucinogens may affect each other's absorption, distribution, metabolism, and excretion (ADME), leading to unpredictable plasma levels.